Iran Says To Meet Nuclear Commitments If Biden Lifts Sanctions - UrduPoint

 Iran Says To Meet Nuclear Commitments If Biden Lifts Sanctions

+Biden has promised a return to diplomacy with Iran after four hawkish years under Donald Trump, who withdrew from a denuclearisation accord and slapped sweeping sanctions.

-Tehran again meeting its commitments "can be done automatically and needs no conditions or even negotiations," Mohammad Javad Zarif said in comments published in the state-run Iran daily.
+Tehran again meeting its commitments "can be done automatically and needs no conditions or even negotiations," Foreign Minister Mohammad Javad Zarif said in comments published in the state-run Iran daily.

-President Hassan Rouhani meanwhile called President Donald Trump's administration "unruly", and said a Biden administration could "bring back the atmosphere" that prevailed when the landmark nuclear deal was struck in 2015.

-Decades old US-Iranian tensions escalated after Trump unilaterally withdrew from the agreement in 2018 and reimposed, then toughened, crippling sanctions that have hammered Iran's economy.

 Zarif described Biden as a "foreign affairs veteran" whom he has known for 30 years.
 Once in the White House, Biden could "lift all of these (sanctions) with three executive orders," Zarif argued.